Tuesday, July 22, 2025

 Reverend’s Reviews by Rev. Chris Carpenter

 Hello, dear readers!
 It’s been a while since I last posted and I apologize for the delay.
-Numerous issues intervened: extended illness, resignation of the previous blog administrator, northeast US winter, church duties, evil presidential administrations, etc. At any rate, I’m happy to be back AND in the immediate wake of the 2025 Tony Award nominations!
+Numerous issues intervened: extended illness, retirement of the previous blog administrator, northeast US winter, church duties, evil presidential administrations, etc. At any rate, I’m happy to be back AND in the immediate wake of the 2025 Tony Award nominations!

 Reverend has been “bingeing” Broadway’s latest offerings over the past month or so, since I live in NYC-adjacent Connecticut and am a member of the GALECA Theatre Wing (galeca.com).
 Grrrrlls, we’ve got a lot to write/talk about!